OGRECave/ogre/Docs/src/high-level-programs.md

 }
 ```

-As you can see, the main syntax is almost identical, except that instead of ’profiles’ with a list of assembler formats, you have a ’target’ parameter which allows a single assembler target to be specified - obviously this has to be a DirectX assembler format syntax code.
+As you can see, the main syntax is almost identical, except that instead of `profiles` with a list of assembler formats, you have a `target` parameter which allows a single assembler target to be specified - obviously this has to be a DirectX assembler format syntax code.

 **Important Matrix Ordering Note:** One thing to bear in mind is that HLSL allows you to use 2 different ways to multiply a vector by a matrix - mul(v,m) or mul(m,v).
 The only difference between them is that the matrix is effectively transposed.
 You should use mul(m,v) with the matrices passed in from Ogre - this agrees with the shaders produced from tools like RenderMonkey, and is consistent with Cg too, but disagrees with the Dx9 SDK and FX Composer which use mul(v,m) - you will have to switch the parameters to mul() in those shaders.

-Note that if you use the float3x4 / matrix3x4 type in your shader, bound to an OGRE auto-definition (such as bone matrices) you should use the column\_major\_matrices = false option (discussed below) in your program definition.
+Note that if you use the float3x4 / matrix3x4 type in your shader, bound to an OGRE auto-definition (such as bone matrices) you should use the `column_major_matrices = false` option (discussed below) in your program definition.
 This is because OGRE passes float3x4 as row-major to save constant space (3 float4’s rather than 4 float4’s with only the top 3 values used) and this tells OGRE to pass all matrices like this, so that you can use mul(m,v) consistently for all calculations.
 OGRE will also to tell the shader to compile in row-major form (you don’t have to set the /Zpr compile option or \#pragma pack(row-major) option, OGRE does this for you).
 Note that passing bones in float4x3 form is not supported by OGRE, but you don’t need it given the above.

 **Advanced options**<br>